Cas In Calculus

 Undergraduate Prerequisites: a solid background in high school calculus or consent of instructor.

 Propositional logic, set theory, relations, combinatorics, graphs.
 Topics are treated with particular emphasis on applications to the engineering discipline.
 (Cannot be taken for credit in addition to CAS MA 293.)
-Effective Fall 2020, this course fulfills a single unit in the following BU Hub area: Critical Thinking.
+Effective Fall 2020, this course fulfills a single unit in the following BU Hub area: Critical Thinking.- Critical Thinking

 Undergraduate Prerequisites: good background in high school algebra.